kammitama5/AdvCpp_FinalProject/README.md

-# AdvCpp_FinalProject
+# Moon Man
-Hopefully a simple game
+Traversing the moon and colonizing that land!

 ## Specifications

-- Must use polymorphism
-- Must use Inheritance
+- Must use Inheritance : Derived classes (player vs playera)
 - Must use File I/O

 ## Ideas
 - a Platformer game where I can add some basic tiles
 - One level (use Paint or GIMP for tile sheet)
-- Use OpenGL and glew, etc
+- Use SFML (teaching myself)
 - Learning experience for me

 ## Keep a log of progress to stay on track